Taiyuan University of Technology

-It has been included in major national initiatives seeking to enhance the international competitiveness of the top-tier universities in China such as Double First Class University Plan and former Project 211.
-It is a Chinese state Double First Class University approved by the Ministry of Education of China.
+The Taiyuan University of Technology (太原理工大学; TYUT) is a provincial public science and engineering university in Taiyuan, Shanxi, China.
+It is affiliated with the Province of Shanxi and funded by the Shanxi Provincial People's Government.
+The university is part of Project 211 and the Double First-Class Construction.

 History

 Taiyuan University of Technology can have its history traced all the way back to Western Learning School of National Shanxi Grand Academy, which was established in 1902 as one of the earliest universities in china.
-With the history of 100 years, it is now a modern general university, which is majored in engineering, conjoined by engineering and sciences, and harmonized with many other disciplines.
-Taiyuan University of Technology is the only university in Shanxi Province that is nominated as one of the top 100 universities by the national higher education program including Double First Class University Plan and former 211 Project.
+With the history of 100 years, it is now a general university, which is majored in engineering, conjoined by engineering and sciences, and harmonized with many other disciplines.

 Faculty

 Taiyuan University of Technology consists of 23 colleges offering 84 undergraduate disciplines, 34 master's degree programs, 15 doctorate programs and 13 post-doctor research centers.
 At present, there are over 30 thousand undergraduates, 7,779 master's and Ph.D. students studying at the university.

 Three national key disciplines, 13 provincial key disciplines and 12 provincial supported disciplines play a leading role in the scientific research in the university.

 TYUT currently has 3549 teaching and administrative staffs including 2178 full-time teachers, 3 academicians of Chinese Academy of Engineering, 1 academician of Chinese Academy of Sciences, 244 doctoral supervisors and 1254 teachers with senior professional and technical titles.